LGN520/farreach-public/ycsb-implementation.md

 					+ NOTE: we need to keep Json files but not track them in git as they are too large
 					+ NOTE: keep the old numbers with deletion line temporarily
 			* TODO: Run nocache/farreach/netcache for experiment 2 with 32 and 64 servers
+				* TODO: For farreach, test preparefinish_client at withinBenchmark() to see if java can trigger snapshot successfully
+					- TODO: Check tmp_controller.out. tmp_switchos.out, and tmp_controller_bwcost.out
 				- TODO: Use loading phase to pre-load 100M records into 32 and 64 storage servers
-			* TODO: Launch nocache for experiment 2 with 128 servers
+			* TODO: Launch FarReach + 128 servers for experiment 2 under YCSB A
+				* TODO: Use loading phase to pre-load 100M records into 128 storage servers
 		* Coding
 			* TODO: Finish TraceReplay workload
 				- TODO: Get correpsonding trace file based on workloadName